 Agentforce Agent Design for Commerce Contexts

-Commerce agents operate in a high-volume, low-context environment.
 A service agent might handle 500 conversations a day with rich case history.
-A commerce discovery agent might handle 50,000 sessions a day where the customer has provided two sentences of context and expects a useful answer in three seconds.
+A Guided Shopping Agent might handle 50,000 sessions a day where the customer has provided two sentences of context and expects a useful answer in three seconds.
+Two-Way Email adds a different constraint: the agent must maintain coherent context across an asynchronous thread that might span hours.
+Point-of-Sale adds yet another: the agent must operate within the latency envelope of a physical transaction.

 That changes how you configure Topics, Actions, and Instructions.

 Topics need to be scoped tightly.
 A single “product discovery” topic that tries to handle everything from initial browsing to post-purchase upsell will produce inconsistent behavior.
-The architecture that works separates discovery, comparison, and purchase assistance into distinct topics with clear handoff logic.
+Separate discovery, comparison, and purchase assistance into distinct topics with clear handoff logic.
+For Two-Way Email specifically, add a thread-context topic that reconstructs session state from prior email turns before the Atlas Reasoning Engine begins its reasoning loop.
+For ACP-based external channel flows, add a channel-context topic that normalizes the incoming intent signal before routing to discovery or checkout actions.

 Actions need to be fast.
 Every Action call adds latency.
-In a commerce context, the Atlas Reasoning Engine needs to complete its reasoning loop quickly enough that the experience feels conversational, not transactional.
+In a commerce context, the Atlas Reasoning Engine needs to complete its reasoning loop quickly enough that the experience feels conversational.
 This means pre-fetching context via Data Graphs rather than making live API calls to Commerce Cloud at inference time.
-It also means being deliberate about which Actions are synchronous versus which can be deferred.
+Guided Discovery’s smart alternatives for zero-result queries should be implemented as a pre-computed Action against the Data Graph, not a live catalog scan.
+Blocking on analytics writes during a live session is an avoidable latency source.

 Instructions need to encode merchandising logic that would otherwise live in rules engines.
-Promotional priorities, brand restrictions, margin-sensitive recommendations — these need to be expressed as behavioral constraints in the agent’s Instructions, not as post-processing filters.
+Promotional priorities, brand restrictions, margin-sensitive recommendations, and the Agentforce Actions for Merchandising rules all need to be expressed as behavioral constraints in the agent’s Instructions, not as post-processing filters.
 Filtering after the fact produces recommendations that feel arbitrary to the customer.

 The Agentforce agent design patterns for enterprise article covers the broader Topic/Action/Instruction architecture.
 Commerce contexts add the constraint that latency tolerance is lower and session context is shallower than most enterprise agent deployments.